 “A brand new year with so many possibilities! … But sure you know that your new year can start any day.
 Those resolutions don’t have to start today, you can begin any day, at any time … With each new day comes a new dawn.”

 2016 for many was a pretty rough year.
 I don’t need to list examples why because if it was for you then you know why.
 What I can do is wish you all the best wishes and positive thoughts I have, and hope that 2017 is better.

 2016 for me personally and The Life of Stuff wasn’t bad at all.
-It had its challenges and many wonderfully memorable experiences.
+Of course it had its challenges, but I’m happy to say that these were outshined by many wonderfully memorable experiences.

 Let’s get Personal – My Challenges and Highlights of 2016